Directive Launches First Comprehensive Database for Search Marketing

 When charging hourly, it may sound appealing and easy to manage.
 It’s easy for agencies to sell this.

 If you only need short-term projects or just consulting, the hourly model might work for you.
 However, the cons outweigh the pros here.
-It discourages growth and efficiency, which is something you should be searching for when it comes to PPC management, whether through an agency or in-house.
+It discourages growth and efficiency, which is something you should be searching for when it comes to PPC management, whether through a PPC firm or in-house.

 There are two ways the “charging based on performance” model can be utilized, either through monthly performance (i.e., leads generated) or through milestone performance (once we hit X amount of leads or revenue from PPC).